The latest and best Cordless Vacuum Cleaners

 I have had most of the ubiquitous BLACK+DECKER

-DUSTBUSTERS and all have gone prematurely to landfill.
+DUSTBUSTERS but sadly ALL went prematurely to landfill.

-The Dustbuster is the most popular entry level cordless vacuum but due
+The Dustbuster was once the most popular cordless vacuum but due

-to a non-replaceable battery it has a limited lifespan.
-In my opinion
+to it's wired in, non-replaceable battery it has a limited lifespan.

 products like this should be banned since they are uneconomic to repair and become landfill prematurely.